Top 10 Things to do In The Treasure Valley - March 2026

 5. Catch a Boise State Basketball Game

-March means college basketball season.
-Boise State games bring strong community pride and local energy.
+March is college basketball season, and Boise State games bring serious energy.

 6. Visit Indian Creek Plaza in Caldwell